Gravitational forces and a tidal bulge

-Because the Earth is titled on its axis by approximately 23°, the Moon's orbital plane is inclined to the Equator by the same angle.
-During each orbit the declination of the Moon changes from 23° on one side of the plane of the Earth's equator to the other over a period of 13.66 days.
-The lunar tidal bulge follows this motion so we have the situation shown in the following diagram (please note - for convenience the Earth's axis is shown in the upright position).
+Because the Earth is titled on its axis by approximately 23°, the moon's orbital plane is inclined to the equator by the same angle.
+During each orbit the declination of the moon changes from 23° on one side of the plane of the Earth's equator to the other over a period of 13.66 days.
+The lunar tidal bulge follows this motion so we have the situation shown in the following diagram (note - for convenience the Earth's axis is shown in the upright position).

 We have now considered the motion of a number of direction-dependent tidal bulges.

 Tidal bulges changing size

 As the orbits of the moon about the Earth and the Earth around the sun are not circular, the distance to each of these bodies varies.
 Since the strength of gravitational attraction is determined, in part, by the distance between the objects, as the distances change so too does the strength of the tide-raising forces.

 The lunar distance changes during a period of 27.56 days, which is very close to, but not exactly the same as, the moon's orbital period.
 As a further complication, the point of the lunar orbit that is closest to the Earth does not stay in the same place.
 Instead, it moves slowly around the moon's orbit, a journey that takes 8.85 years.

 The distance related solar tide-generating force changes over a period of 365.26 days.
 As is the case with the moon and the Earth, the point where the Earth is closest to the sun also moves around the Earth's orbit, but this is very slow as it takes 20,930 years to complete the circuit.